populismbook/populismbook/Readme.md

 ## What You Will Find Here

 *Please note: the repository is not complete.
 We will add more content soon.
-If you cannot file that is supposed to be here, please contact us.*
+If you cannot find a file that is supposed to be here, please contact us.*

 This repository contains additional resources to complement the book, including:
 - Datasets: Downloadable datasets referenced in the chapters for hands-on analysis.